martinthong125/notes/Kubernetes/CKA.md

 kubectl get pods --all-namespaces
 ```

+## Cluster Management

-## Drain a k8s node - move all the pods from one node to another node
+### Drain a k8s node - move all the pods from one node to another node

 ```
 kubectl get nodes -o wide
 kubectl drain <node-name> --ignore-daemonsets --force
 ```

-## Uncordoning a node - enable a node to be deployed
+### Uncordoning a node - enable a node to be deployed

 ```
 kubectl uncordon <node-name>
 ```

-## Steps to upgrade control plane node
+### Steps to upgrade control plane node

 1. Drain the control plane node